Israeli PM Bennett visits Abu Dhabi, to meet UAE president | Law-Order

 Israeli PM Bennett visits Abu Dhabi, to meet UAE president

-Israeli Prime Minister Naftali Bennett arrived in the United Arab Emirates on Thursday and will meet its president, Sheikh Mohammed bin Zayed al-Nahyanan, an Israeli statement said.
+Israeli Prime Minister Naftali Bennett arrived in the United Arab Emirates on Thursday and will meet its president, Sheikh Mohammed bin Zayed al-Nahyan, an Israeli statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)